-1. Complete Reliance on the Vendor
+1. Complete Reliance On The Vendor

 - Adverse Impact on Quality – Any risk adversely impacts your quality, which may not bode well for your business.
-Being on the back foot can be frustrating, when your quality is in question.
+Being on the back foot can be frustrating when your quality is in question.

 The advent of eCommerce has increased stakes like never before and simplifying e-retail businesses needs magic indeed!

 2. Massive Financial Investments

 Outsourcing inventory management would require paying money for the service (obviously)!
-But how much do you need to pay can be deceiving at first.
+But how much you need to pay can be deceiving at first.